-Emergency Notification System (ENS) is used at Rutgers University to send emergency text messages to subscribed users’ cell phones during situations of emergency as deemed by Public Safety.
-Periodically, ENS messages are also sent out for the purposes of system test.
+Emergency Notification System (ENS) is used at Rutgers University to send emergency text messages to alert subscribed users on their cell phones during situations of emergency as deemed by Public Safety.
+Periodically, ENS alerts are also sent out for the purposes of system test.

 Help for ENS can be found here.

-Authorized users only can compose and send ENS messages.
+Authorized users only can compose and send ENS alerts.

-Actual ENS messages sent out in the last 24 hours.
-The page will display “No Message(s) sent in the last 24 hrs” IF there are NO MESSAGES in the last 24 hrs.
+Actual ENS alerts sent out in the last 24 hours.
+The page will display “No Message(s) sent in the last 24 hrs” IF there are NO ALERTS in the last 24 hrs.

 ENS Message Reports & Announcements

-Statistics reports are available on ENS messages sent previously.
+Statistics reports are available on ENS alertss sent previously.

 ENS Sample Alert Message

-Below is a sample only of what an ENS message looks like on a cell phone with text messaging capability.
-An ENS message has a prefix and suffix added to the beginning and end of the actual message.
+Below is a sample only of what an ENS alert looks like on a cell phone with text messaging capability.
+An ENS alert has a prefix and suffix added to the beginning and end of the actual alert message.

 RU ALERT: Building on fire 123 Main St. Stay away from area.
 04/16/01 03:14:53 EDT